Associate Chair of Undergraduate Programs

 I currently co-supervise two Ph.D. students:

 You can also see a list of my former students.

-We have a second Google list USC-Theory-Group at http://groups.google.com/group/USC-Theory-Group.
+We have an active CS Theory Group.
+We have a regular meeting Fridays at noon, which features a mix of speakers (internal and external) and informal lunches.
+Announcements for these meetings are sent via a Google list USC-Theory-Group at http://groups.google.com/group/USC-Theory-Group.
 That list is used for internal announcements (lunches, ...), discussions, etc. Subscription is by approval only, but every subscriber can post to that list.